FAQ

 • mean-reverting phases during consolidation periods

-This regime dependence is why single-indicator systems often fail.
+This market structure dependence is why single-indicator systems often fail.

 Detecting the Dominant Mode